AimeTPGM/HTML-Course/Week 1 Basic tags.md

 This repository is dedicated for helping friend to learn the basic of HTML that we need to know for newly creating a simple site.

-Today, we are going to go thru 5 basic tags we mostly use on HTML those are listed in the table of content!
+Today, we will go thru 6 basic tags we mostly use on HTML those are listed in the table of content!

 # Anatomy of HTML Tags